raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 ## Does TypeScript hoist import?

-In order for a file to be detected as a module, each file should have at least one `import` or `export` statement.
+For Node.js to detect a file as a module, each should have at least one `import` or `export` statement.
 Create these three files accordingly:

 ```
 // index.ts